gentee/eonza-docs/en/pro-version.md

 Also, you can **upgrade the program for free** during the entire period of the license.

-## Promo!
-Giving away Eonza Pro for free
+%html.promo%

 If you use Eonza, you can become one of the first users of the Pro version for free.
 We are giving away **64 licenses** for a period of one year to six months.
 One user/company can get only one license.
-To receive a free license key, send an email to [eonza.dev@gmail.com](mailto:eonza.dev@gmail.com) with the following information:
+To receive a **free license key**, send an email to [eonza.dev@gmail.com](mailto:eonza.dev@gmail.com) with the following information:

 * Name
 * Company (optional)